Desaware Home

 5. Are different versions of the licensing system compatible with each other?

-8. Server Error "Failed to Access IIS Metabase" or "The process account used to run ASP.NET must have read access to the IIS metabase (e.g. IIS://servername/W3SVC)".
+7. Server Error "Failed to Access IIS Metabase" or "The process account used to run ASP.NET must have read access to the IIS metabase (e.g. IIS://servername/W3SVC)".

-10. The first attempt to activate a license fails but subsequent attempts succeed.
+8. The first attempt to activate a license fails but subsequent attempts succeed.

-11. My ProvideServerData function is not working.
+9. My server extension or plug-in is not working.

-12. What versions of the .NET Framework are supported?
+10. What versions of the .NET Framework are supported?

 1. I'm having trouble communicating with the licensing server (or having other server configuration issues).

 Between the different operating systems, databases, IIS configurations, and other services that can be installed on a server, the possible permutations are nearly endless.
 It's no surprise that virtually every support question we get on this product relates to server configuration.
-To help, we invite you to download our new server configuration guide.
-Also, check out our VPS Installation instructions - these instructions will work on most clean Windows 2003 servers.
+Please refer to the Getting Started section of the licensing system documentation (available when you install your client software and here) for an in-depth guide to installing the server.
+Use the license manager application diagnostics to retrieve server logs that can identify most problems.
+Please include a copy of these diagnostics when contacting Desaware support.

 2. I'm seeing an error "The MachineLicense component must itself have a valid license to Install software when running under a debugger.
 Be sure to copy a valid .DLSC file to the same directory as the Desaware.MachineLicense.Dll.
 License error".

 In other words - the machine license component is itself licensed.
-So you need to place the dls10client.dlsc file that was created during installation into the bin directory of your application in order to debug it.
+So you need to place the dls20client.dlsc file that was created during installation into the bin directory of your application in order to debug it.
 This is, of course, only required to debug your licensed application (during development).

 3. Which web hosting services can host the licensing activation server?